jemorriso/hello-tidal-ableton-git-v3/README.md

 Start sclang and run the commands in `tidal/midi-init.scd`

-Start a tidal instance using a normal `BootTidal.hs`.
+Start a tidal instance using a normal `BootTidal.hs` e.g. `ghci -ghci-script BootTidal.hs`.
 IAC driver needs to be set up with a port called Tidal1 e.g. like in [this video](https://www.youtube.com/watch?v=cdB0dBGiar4)

 Run the commands in `./tidal/hello-tidal.tidal`